Last Updated: 4 days ago

-You may have heard talk of lilies being poisonous to cats, but is this true of all varieties of lily, including the Peruvian lily?
+You may have heard talk of lilies being poisonous to cats, but is this true of all varieties of lilies, including the Peruvian lily?

 Are Peruvian Lilies Toxic to Cats?

-Enough of the flower talk; you came here to read about cats eating flowers.
-That’s certainly what I’m supposed to be writing about anyway.
+Enough with flower talk; you came here to read about cats eating flowers.
+I should definitely write about that.

-So, what about the other types of lily?
+So, what about the other types of lilies?
 Are they toxic to cats or not?

-Before we do, there’s one more thing to mention about Peruvian lilies.
-While they aren’t on any toxic flower lists, they can still cause your cat some health issues.
+There’s one more thing to mention about Peruvian lilies.
+While they aren’t on any toxic flower lists, they can still cause some health issues for your cat.

-Peruvian lilies contain a toxin called tulipalin A. Consuming a lot of this toxin could cause your cat to suffer from an upset stomach and vomiting.
+Peruvian lilies contain the toxin Tulipalin A. Consuming a lot of this toxin could cause your cat to suffer from an upset stomach and vomiting.

 Your cat would have to go to town on your Peruvian lily collection to suffer, and even then, the effects wouldn’t be life-threatening.